iHRIS/iHRIS/docs/dev/questionnaire.md

 Below is a simple example:

 ```
+*item[0].item[4].enableBehavior = #any
 *item[0].item[4].enableWhen[0].question = "PractitionerRole.extension[2]"
 *item[0].item[4].enableWhen[0].operator = #=
 *item[0].item[4].enableWhen[0].answerCoding = yes-no-codesystem#yes
 ```
+  Ps: one can set multiple conditions for enableWhen

-  Refer to the [Questionnaire](https://hl7.org/fhir/questionnaire.html) documentation to get a list of all supported operators and answerType for enableWhen
+  Refer to the [Questionnaire](https://hl7.org/fhir/questionnaire.html) documentation to get a list of all supported operators and answerType for enableWhen and enableBehavior

 - *initial* - Use this to define initial value to be set when the data entry form is displayed for the first time. below is an example